AgrDataSci/documentation/docs/08-good-bad-ugly/01-case-studies.md

 If you’re considering tricot, Happy has some practical advice:

-*	Plan and organize carefully.
-“People must organize and plan well,” she says.
+*	Plan and organize carefully.“People must organize and plan well,” she says.
-*	Don’t be intimidated by the software.
-“Don’t worry about the software – it is easy to learn it.”
+*	Don’t be intimidated by the software.“Don’t worry about the software – it is easy to learn it.”
 *	Make sure you have enough seed.
 You need to know how many farmers you can realistically involve with the seed you have.
 “You need to multiply enough seeds for the trials so it is important to see how many farmers you can give seeds to with what you have.”
 *	Align trials with the growing season.